 - This simple tofu marinade is loaded with flavor from fresh garlic, ginger, soy sauce, and peanut butter.

-- These easy, whole wheat banana muffins are filling and nutrient dense.
+- These easy, maple banana muffins are filling and nutrient dense.

 - These crispy, garlic potatoes are an easy and delicious side dish that goes well with a wide variety of main courses.